Lola Lane

 Lola Lane (born Dorothy Mullican; May 21, 1906 – June 22, 1981) was an American actress and one of the Lane Sisters with her sisters Leota, Rosemary, and Priscilla Lane.
-She appeared on Broadway and in films from the 1920s to 1940s.
+She appeared on Broadway and in films from the 1920s to the 1940s.

 Early years

 The daughter of a dentist, Lane was born in Macy, Indiana, and grew up in Indianola, Iowa.
 As a teenager, she played piano for silent films and sang in a flower shop.
 Vaudeville entertainer Gus Edwards discovered her and put her on the road to her professional career.
 Lane and her sister Leota graduated from a conservatory at Simpson College and were performing in New York by 1926.
 Edwards had discovered them performing in a benefit concert in Des Moines, Iowa.